 Bakker Industrial B.V. is a mid-sized Dutch manufacturing company with €68M revenue, producing industrial components for the automotive sector.
 The engagement is in its fourth year.
 The team consists of the engagement partner, one senior, and two staff members.
 The previous year’s file documents a single fraud brainstorming conclusion: “Revenue recognition assessed as a fraud risk.
 Management override of controls addressed through journal entry testing.”

-Before (extant ISA 240 documentation)
+Before (extant ISA 240 documentation):

 The fraud discussion working paper contains one paragraph: “The engagement team discussed the susceptibility of the financial statements to fraud on 15 September 2026.
 Revenue recognition was identified as a fraud risk due to performance-based incentive arrangements.
 Management override of controls will be addressed through testing of journal entries and review of accounting estimates.
 No other specific fraud risks were identified.”

-This meets extant ISA 240.47 in the narrowest sense but would not survive the revised standard.
+Documentation note: This meets extant ISA 240.47 in the narrowest sense but would not survive the revised standard.

-After (ISA 240 (Revised) documentation)
+After ( ISA 240 (Revised) documentation):

-1. Engagement team discussion (ISA 240 (Revised) paragraph 29)
+1. Engagement team discussion ( ISA 240 (Revised) paragraph 29)

+The working paper now has four sections.
+First, it lists participants and date (engagement partner R. Visser, senior J. de Groot, staff members K. Bakker and L. Janssen, 15 September 2027).
+Second, it records the fraud risk factors discussed, including: incentive pressure from parent company margin targets (incentive/pressure), the CFO’s dual role as financial controller with direct posting access to SAP (opportunity), high volume of manual journal entries in the last two weeks of each quarter (opportunity), and reliance on a single long-tenured IT administrator for system access management (opportunity).
 Third, it records how the team assessed susceptibility to fraudulent financial reporting (revenue cut-off manipulation at quarter-end given the margin pressure and the pattern of late journal entries), misappropriation of assets by employees (low risk given strong inventory controls and reconciliation procedures), and misappropriation by third parties (the entity supplies automotive OEMs on consignment terms; goods held at customer premises are valued at €4.2M and verification relies on customer confirmations alone).
 Fourth, it records the fraud risks identified: revenue recognition (revenue cut-off, specifically assertion: occurrence and cut-off for Q4 revenue), management override of controls (significant risk at the financial statement level, with additional assertion-level risk in manual journal entries and accounting estimates for warranty provisions).

-Each fraud risk factor is linked to a specific risk.
+Documentation note: Each fraud risk factor is linked to a specific risk.
 The third-party misappropriation assessment is new under ISA 240 (Revised) paragraph 29(a)(ii)c.

 2. Whistleblower programme understanding